BBC Radio 3 Lunchtime Concert IV

 Parking:

-There is free on street car parking on road outside the church grounds and in the vicinity.
+There is free on street car parking in the town.

 We can offer 3 spaces inside the church grounds for blue badge holders.
 Please email [email protected] to book a space, subject to availability and on a first come first served basis.